Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 Did Seymour really kill Catherine Parr to clear a path to Elizabeth Tudor?
 If so, his plan ended with his own execution on Tower Hill.

-Parr’s Legacy As The Survivor
+Parr’s Enduring Legacy As A Survivor

 The sixth spouse of Henry VIII survived her marriage to him by understanding him better than any of his other wives.